alephium/www/src/content/news/phase-2-discord-ama-your-questions-answered/index.md

 ---
 title: "Phase 2 Discord AMA: Your Questions, Answered!"
+description: TL;DR Cheng and Hongchao answer your best questions.
-description: As we gear up for the next stage of our ecosystem development, Phase 2, led by our highly anticipated Core dApp and ALPH staking, we wanted to hear and answer your burning questions.
+seoDescription: As Alephium prepares for the next stage of ecosystem development, Phase 2, led by our highly anticipated Core dApp and ALPH staking, we wanted to hear and answer your burning questions.
 date: 2025-09-03T20:01:00.000Z
 spotlight: true
 featuredImage: discord-ama-2-.png